Blockchain: A Graph Primer: A Brief History

-Nakamoto used Proof-of-Work to hinder block creation for two reasons.
-First, it makes lying about blocks more difficult; a miner needs to spend considerable power to mine a block.
-Second, the time it takes to create a new block allows the network to reach a consensus about transactions.
-Furthermore, each block contains information about the previous block, collating all in an immutable chain.
-This chain of blocks is called a \textbf{blockchain}.
+There are two essential aspects of POW.
+First, POW makes it difficult for miners to lie about the contents of blocks; a miner must spend significant computational power to mine a block.
+Second, the time it takes to create a new block allows network users to learn about the latest blocks and their transactions, which helps to prevent double-spending attacks.
+In the academic jargon this is called reaching a \textquote{consensus about bitcoin user balances}.
+In other words, every user knows how many bitcoins a user owns.
+In addition, each block contains information about the previous block, creating an immutable chain of blocks known as the blockchain.
+This ensures the security and integrity of the network by linking the latest block to all the previous blocks.
+Any changes to past blocks can be easily detected, making it difficult for attackers to tamper with the blockchain.

-Bitcoin's popularity brought a flood of alternative digital currencies.
-The most famous being LiteCoin, these \textbf{alt-coins} propose modifications to Bitcoin in aspects like block creation frequency and Proof-of-Work.
-More fundamental changes come from products not related to digital currencies.
-Ethereum, specifically, was designed to be the \textquote{World Computer} to de-centralize and democratize the Internet; a network of thousands of linked computers that are run by volunteers.
-We will discuss these improvements in Section \ref{sec:future}.
+Before we detail how Bitcoin and its POW work, we need to teach the three fundamental data structures.